 Daisy Hill in Bloom organises a litter pick around the village three or four times a year.
 It's amazing how much we can collect in just an hour or so.
 If you'd like to help with these efforts to keep our streets looking good, keep an eye on our Facebook page for dates and details.

-Our next session will by on Saturday 28th July meeting by St James's Church at 2.30pm.
+Our last session was on Saturday 28th and we'll probably schedule another one in the auumn.
 All welcome but children must be accompanied by a responsible adult.
 We can supply litter

 grabbers and rubbish bags.
 We have a small supply of gloves, but feel free to bring your own.